outdreamer/build-a-cure/docs/tasks/systematize_solution_automation.md

 			- 'generative functions' of 'solution success cause'

 	4. solution automation workflows
-		- 'break a problem into sub-problems & merge sub-solutions'
+		- example: 'break a problem into sub-problems & merge sub-solutions'
 		- insight paths & other relevant structures to workflows (insight paths include all workflows which 'make finding solutions easier', but insight paths generally 'make finding insights/info easier' in some way)
 			- 'apply cross-system insight patterns to other systems to predict insights'
 		- interface queries